lip6/coriolis/documentation/UsersGuide/ViewerTools.rst

 #.
 Detailed routing   :math:`\textbf{P\&R} \rightarrow \textbf{Step by Step} \rightarrow \textbf{Detailed Route}`
 #.
 Finalize routing   :math:`\textbf{P\&R} \rightarrow \textbf{Step by Step} \rightarrow \textbf{Finalize Route}`

-It is possible to supply to the router a complete wiring for some nets that the user's wants to be routed according to a specific topology.
+It is possible to supply to the router a complete wiring for some nets that the user wants to be routed according to a specific topology.
 The supplied topology must respect the building rules of the |Anabatic| database (contacts must be, *terminals*, *turns*, *h-tee* & *v-tee* only).
 During the first step :fboxtt:`Detailed Pre-Route` the router will solve